Growing Tomatoes: From Seed to Sauce

 My Tomato Journey

-I grow about 15-20 tomato plants each year — a mix of cherries for snacking, slicers for salads, and paste tomatoes for sauce.
-There’s nothing like spending a late summer day turning your harvest into jars of sauce that you’ll enjoy all winter long.
+I grow about 15-20 tomato plants each year: cherries for snacking, slicers for sandwiches, and paste tomatoes for sauce.
+There’s nothing like spending a late summer day turning that harvest into jars you’ll open in the middle of winter.

 The first ripe tomato of the season is always a celebration.
-I slice it thick, add just a sprinkle of salt, and eat it standing right there in the garden.
-Pure summer joy! 🍅
+I slice it thick, add a little salt, and eat it standing right there in the garden.
+If this is your first tomato year, that first bite makes every wobble worth it.